Eddie Gaven: Professional career

 Gaven ended the 2005 MLS season with eight goals and four assists.
 Just before the 2006 season, Gaven was traded to Columbus Crew along with the rights to defender Chris Leitch for striker Edson Buddle.
 With the Crew, Gaven played nearly every game in 2006, scoring four goals.
 In 2007, he appeared in 27 games for Columbus scoring five goals and tallying seven assists.
 Gaven's 2008 season resulted in lower output, three goals and two assists, due in part to starting the season injured.
 In the Eastern Conference Championship game, Gaven propelled the Crew into their first MLS Cup Final with a game-winning goal; the Crew went on to win the Final.

 During the 2010 MLS season in a game against the Philadelphia Union, Gaven was forced to play in goal for the second time in his MLS career after goalkeeper William Hesmer went out of the game with a shoulder injury.
 The Crew had used all three substitutions prior to Hesmer's injury.
 Gaven was scored on by Sebastian LeToux during the final minutes of the game, but made two saves to help the Crew win the game 3–1.
 Gaven would go on to win MLS Save of the Week honors for one of the saves.

 Gaven signed a contract extension for two years plus option years with Columbus on November 14, 2011.

 Gaven missed most of the 2013 season after an injury suffered during a Lamar Hunt U.S. Open Cup match.
 He retired following the 2013 season.

-International
+International career

 Gaven played every minute for the U.S. in the 2003 Under-17 World Championship in Finland.
 He then became the youngest player (17 years 104 days) in CONCACAF history to appear in an Olympic qualifier when he played for the U.S. Under-23 team in a 2–0 victory over Canada on February 5, 2004.
 He then became the fourth youngest player in US history to get his a senior cap, doing so in a 1–1 against Poland on July 11, 2004.

 In 2005, after continuing his solid play with the MetroStars, Gaven was part of the U.S. Under-20 team at the 2005 FIFA World Youth Championship in the Netherlands.

-Coaching
+Coaching career

-Following his retirement from soccer in 2013, he moved to Ave Maria University as Head Men's Soccer Coach in March 2016.
+Following his retirement from soccer in 2013, he moved to Ave Maria University as Head Men's Soccer Coach from March 2016 through 2022.